data-8/textbook/_build/chapters/01/3/2/Another_Kind_Of_Character.md

 You can see that the chapters of *Little Women* are in general longer than those of *Huckleberry Finn*.
 Let us see if these two simple variables – the length and number of periods in each chapter – can tell us anything more about the two books.
-One way for us to do this is to plot both sets of data on the same axes.
+One way to do this is to plot both sets of data on the same axes.

 In the plot below, there is a dot for each chapter in each book.
 Blue dots correspond to *Huckleberry Finn* and gold dots to *Little Women*.
 The horizontal axis represents the number of periods and the vertical axis represents the number of characters.